A creative writing degree is an asset in just about any career you pursue because it helps you develop insightful thought and clear expression.

 - Your classes are always taught by professors in the Creative Writing program, not by graduate students or teaching assistants.

-- Professors enjoy mentoring students and coaching them one-on-one to draw out their skills as writers.
+- Professors enjoy mentoring students and meeting one-on-one to draw out their skills as writers.

 Gain Real World Experience

-During your time at Ashland University, you can gain invaluable real-world experience.
+During your time at Ashland University, you can gain invaluable real-world experience through internships with River Teeth, Ashland Poetry Press, and the Ashland Master of Fine Arts Program.

 - Problems in Creative Writing — Explore the development of individual style and voice in student writing through a series of prose and poetry projects.